Max Opportunity

 It's completely normal to see Max Opp +120% next to Current +35%.
 The contract ran to +120% at its peak, then pulled back to +35%.
 The max opportunity already happened — it's a record of the best the move offered.

-Next to the percentage, Max Opp Date shows when the peak happened and how many market days it took:
+Directly under the percentage, the Max Opp % cell shows when the peak happened and how many market days it took:

 2/23 (5d)

-That reads as: the peak was reached on February 23rd, 5 market days after the alert. ("Market days" counts only trading days — it skips weekends and holidays.)
+That reads as: the peak was reached on February 23rd, on the alert's 5th market day — counting the alert day itself as day 1. ("Market days" counts only trading days — it skips weekends and holidays, and a peak on the alert day shows 1d.)
 This tells you how quickly the opportunity developed.

 Milestones